mpsonntag/snippets/notes/projects/bc_poster_gallery/setup.md

   python mkgalleries.py --download [path to json file] [path to galleries root]
   ```

-- run the following to create images for any latex equations in the abstracts texts of the posters
+- run the following to create images for any latex equations in the abstracts texts of the posters.
+A sidenote at this point: when running plain `mkgalleries.py` and creating the poster index and landing pages, the latex equations in the abstract texts are already replaced with image links.
+Only when running the following script, the corresponding images are created.
+The reason for the split is, that rendering the equations takes time and the equations do not change any longer since the abstracts have already been accepted.
+Due to this, this script should only be required to be run once.
+If it is not run, the abstract texts will contain broken links in place of the equations.
   ```bash
   python mkgalleries.py --render-equations [path to json file] [path to galleries root]
   ```